leviathanindustries/noddy/README.md

 # if any new machine deps were install via apt or similar, they need to be installed on the cluster machine too

 # copy the tar.gz file created by meteor build to the cluster machine and untar it, then cd into it
-#scp ~/noddy.tar.gz IP-OF-SERVER for each cluster machine
+#scp ~/noddy.tar.gz IP-OF-SERVER:/home/cloo for each cluster machine
 # scp the cluster settings file too, if doing manually on the cluster machine, see below to set it into an env variable

 #ssh IP-OF-SERVER